Home » Chocolate Peppermint Sourdough Cookies

 • Preheat the oven to 350 degrees F.

-• In a large bowl, use a spatula to thoroughly stir the brown sugar and soft butter together.
-Add the sourdough starter discard, egg yolks, peppermint extract, and vanilla extract, and stir to combine.
+• In a large bowl or bowl of your stand mixer, cream the brown sugar and soft butter together for a couple of minutes until well combined.
+Add the sourdough starter discard, egg yolks, peppermint extract, vanilla extract, and salt, and beat well until smooth and thoroughly incorporated.

-• Add the flour, salt, and baking soda, and stir just until combined (be careful not to over-mix the dough).
+• Add the cacao powder and the all-purpose flour, and slowly mix until almost combined.
+Finally add the baking soda, and stir just until combined (be careful not to over-mix the dough).

-• Bake for 12-16 minutes, or until the edges are slightly crisp and the center is cooked but still soft.
+• Bake for 12-16 minutes, or until the edges are slightly crisp and the center is baked but still soft.
 You may choose to bake a little longer for a crunchier cookie.

 Notes

-• For a beautiful gift idea, you can drizzle melted white chocolate on the baked cookies once cooled, and immediately sprinkle with additional crushed candy canes.
-Box them up pretty and tie them up with candy cane twine.
+• For a beautiful gift idea, you can drizzle melted milk or white chocolate on the baked cookies once cooled.
+Place them in a festive or kraft paper box and tie them up with candy cane twine.

 More Like This…